 ERP systems are generally more complex and expensive but offer more comprehensive automation features – making them ideal for larger companies or businesses with more sophisticated needs.

-There are different types of ERP software on the market, and each one is designed to meet the specific needs of a particular kind of business.
+There are different types of ERP software on the market, each designed to meet the specific needs of a particular business.
 For example, enterprise software programs are designed for manufacturing companies or service industries.

 Quickbooks offers far fewer customization options.